-BE Group's organization continues to be divided into two business areas, Business Area Sweden & Poland and Business Area Finland & Baltics.
-The former split into business units Production and Distribution was discontinued at year-end and the respective companies are operated as one business unit from 2020.
-The purpose of this change is to create an organization where every company is developed based on its own unique market position and to reduce the number management layers between our customers and the Group Management Team.
-With this decentralized organization, our subsidiaries are provided the possibility of acting more independently and decisions are made as close to the business as possible.
-The companies can work just like entrepreneurs, with a mandate to make the most effective decisions with a focus on their particular customers, businesses and profitability.
+At the beginning of the year, a new organizational structure was set, and the previous split into the business units production and distribution was removed and instead each company is operated as a business unit.
+The main purpose of this change was to create an organization where every company is developed based on its own unique market position and to reduce the number of management layers between the customers and the Group Management Team.
+The key words in this work have been sales culture and customer experience.
+By working decentralized, the subsidiaries are given the possibility - just like entrepreneurs - of working independently with a mandate to make the most effective decisions with a focus on their particular customers, businesses and profitability.

-With fewer decision-making levels, the Group Management Team can be kept to a few people, who utilize insights, synergies and economies of scale.
-The final result will be an efficient company where both subsidiaries and Group can more quickly adapt to market changes, at the same time as the relationship with our customers will be further strengthened.
+This change also means that the number of employees in the Parent Company was reduced and through fewer decision-making levels, the Group Management Team is kept to a few people, who utilize insights, synergies and economies of scale.
+All in all, we have made progress in creating an efficient company, where the subsidiaries and the Group can more quickly adapt to market changes at the same time that the relationships with the customers are further strengthened.